LivingWithBugs Logo

 Household Pests

-Summary: Most bugs found in homes don't actually damage the structure or pose any real health threat but are more of a nuisance than anything else.
+Summary: Most bugs found in homes don't actually damage the structure or pose any real health threat but are just more of a nuisance than anything else.
 Some, however, can cause structural damage, bite or sting, or create unhealthy conditions.
-Use the links below to information about managing all of these pests in safe and effective ways.
+See which are which below.

 Jack DeAngelis, PhD